 [UPDATED at 11:30 a.m.
 ET]

-Even as the war in Ukraine has prompted an exodus of international companies — from fast-food chains and oil producers to luxury retailers — from Russia, U.S. and global drug companies said they would continue manufacturing and selling their products there.
+Even as the war in Ukraine has prompted an exodus of international companies — from fast-food chains and oil producers to luxury retailers — from Russia, the U.S. and global drug companies said they would continue manufacturing and selling their products there.

 Airlines, automakers, banks, and technology giants — at least 320 companies by one count — are among the businesses curtailing operations or making high-profile exits from Russia as its invasion of Ukraine intensifies.
 McDonald’s, Starbucks, and Coca-Cola announced a pause in sales this week.